 This is why it’s so incredibly important to take the first step and save your first dollar.
 Saving while living paycheck to paycheck shouldn’t be optional.
-It’s a given if you truly want to overcome this way of living.
+It’s a given if you truly want to overcome it.

 I’ve been listening to the people (you) and one of my most popular articles here at LAAB is How to Get a Month Ahead on Little Income.
-In this article, I’ve given you an example of how Terri made strides to overcome the paycheck to paycheck cycle.
+In this article, I’ve given you an example of how Terri was able to get a month ahead, despite having little income.

 Today I want to provide more helpful ways on how you can save money while living paycheck to paycheck.
 I understand this is no easy task, but again, this isn’t optional!
 Start small and take baby steps.
 Before you know it you’ll be ahead and living paycheck to paycheck will be a thing of yesterday.

 There is no way around budgeting!
 If you want to get your finances together, save more money, and overcome paycheck to paycheck living, it all starts with having a plan for your money.
 However, before you create your plan, you need to know what you’re spending your money on.